 I believe that climate change has over-exerted these trees to a point where this historically non-critical pest has killed many of our western red cedars.
 As our region is experiencing an increase in warmer nights, our trees are not halting their respiration process and are depleting their carbon resources.
 This puts the trees in a state of stress.
 The native Western cedar borer is taking advantage of the weakened trees and infesting them to a greater level of trees then previously noted.
 Our smaller diameter Western redcedars are more susceptible to this infestation as they more easily girdled by borer galleries.

-Western redcedar borers can be treated in a landscape or limited quantity with pesticide.
-Unfortunately, this is not practical for a park system with hundreds of susceptible trees.
-Our only practical option is to look to rely less on Western redcedar as a planting option.
+Our only practical option for management is to look to rely less on Western redcedar as a planting option.

 Western redcedar trees should not be excluded as a forest restoration choice but should be more appropriately planted.
 They should not be planted in the open or in lawn areas.
 Trees should be limited to lowland areas where the night time temperatures are coolest.
 They should only be planted in shady areas were water is readily available.